Bayesian Models Applied to Cyber Security Anomaly Detection Problems: Malware detection and classification

 \subsection{Dynamic traces as Markovian structures}

-The second approach to malware detection and classification is to use the dynamic traces of the malware, which is basically the set of instructions executed in order to infect the system.
-Following the ideas of \cite{Storlie_2014}, many authors have assumed that these traces have a Markovian structure and in that way the interest relies in modelling and analysing the probability transition matrix.
+The dynamic trace of a malware are the set of instructions executed by the software in order to infect the system.
+Following the ideas explained in \cite{Storlie_2014}, many authors have assumed that these traces have a Markovian structure and in that way the interest relies in modelling and analysing the probability transition matrix.
 Since there are hundreds of commonly used instructions and thousand of them overall, modelling the one-to-one transition is not feasible.
-However, there are some instructions that perform the same or similar task so creating groups of similar instructions is a reasonable first step. \cite{Storlie_2014} developed four different categorisations with $8, 56, 86 $ and $122$ groups of similar instructions.
-In practice the most most widely used categorisation is the one with 8 classes, which include amongst others: math, memory, stack, other.
+However, there are some instructions that perform the same or similar task so creating groups of similar instructions is a reasonable first step.
+In \cite{Storlie_2014} the authors developed four different categorisations with $8, 56, 86 $ and $122$ groups of similar instructions.
+In practice the most most widely used categorisation is the one with 8 classes, which include among others: math, memory, stack and other.

 The mathematical framework is fully specified by letting $c$ to be the number of instruction categories previously chosen (e.g. 8), then a dynamic trace is defined as a sequence $\{x_1,...,x_n\}$ with $x_i\in\{1,...,c\}$ that are modelled as a Markov chain (MC).
-Hence, we let $\bold{Z}_i$ be the transition counts matrix for the $i$-th program, $\bold{P}_i$ to be the probability transition matrix and $B_i$ an indicator if the program is malicious or not. \cite{Storlie_2014} proposed that the entries of the estimated $\bold{P}_i$, denoted by $\hat{\bold{P}}_i$, should be used as predictors to classify a program as malicious or not through a logistic spline regression model.
+Hence, we let $\bold{Z}_i$ be the transition counts matrix for the $i$-th program, $\bold{P}_i$ to be the probability transition matrix and $B_i$ an indicator if the program is malicious or not.
+In \cite{Storlie_2014} the authors proposed that the entries of the estimated $\bold{P}_i$, denoted by $\hat{\bold{P}}_i$, should be used as predictors to classify a program as malicious or not through a logistic spline regression model.
 In practice, the actual predictors used to model $B_i$ are: $\text{logit}(\hat{P}_{i,1,1})$, $\text{logit}(\hat{P}_{i,1,2})$, ..., $\text{logit}(\hat{P}_{i,c,c-1}),\text{logit}(\hat{P}_{i,c,c})$.
 Finally, a symmetric prior Dirichlet distribution with parameter $\nu$ is used as a prior for each row of $\bold{P}_i$.